dotnet/sourcelink/docs/Readme.md

 Set `ContinuousIntegrationBuild` to `true` to indicate that the build executes on a build/CI server.

 `ContinuousIntegrationBuild` variable is used within the build system to enable settings that only apply to official builds, as opposed to local builds on developer machine.
-An example of such setting is [DeterministicSourcePaths](#DeterministicSourcePaths).
+An example of such setting is [DeterministicSourcePaths](#-deterministicsourcepaths).

-### <a name="DeterministicSourcePaths"></a> DeterministicSourcePaths
+### DeterministicSourcePaths

 By setting `DeterministicSourcePaths` to true the project opts into mapping all source paths included in the project outputs to deterministic values, i.e. values that do not depend on the exact location of the project sources on disk, or the operating system on which the project is being built.